Manasvi-Bakshi/Resume-Job-Match/README.md

 ##  Dataset

 This dataset was first used at Bitfest 2025 Datathon and is available via Kaggle.
-Here is the [link](https://www.kaggle.com/datasets/saugataroyarghya/resume-dataset) to the dataset and thank you The structured dataset (`resume_data.csv`) contains:
+Here is the [link](https://www.kaggle.com/datasets/saugataroyarghya/resume-dataset) to the dataset and big Thank You! for providing the dataset.

+The structured dataset (`resume_data.csv`) contains:

 - 9,544 resumes